GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 All these files need to be in the same orientation and similar resolution as your EPI images, i.e., EPI0.nii(.gz).
 Check this in fsleyes!
 If they do not, you need to reorient and rescale the template files to align with your EPI images.
 One simple reorientation approach includes the following 3 steps:

-	1. delete orientation labels: fslorient -deleteorient T2tmp.nii
+	1. Delete orientation labels: fslorient -deleteorient T2tmp.nii
-	2. reorient & rescale voxel size of the template: SPM does a good job!
+	2. Reorient & rescale voxel size of the template: SPM does a good job!
-	3. re-assign the labels: fslorient -setsformcode 1 T2tmp.nii
+	3. Re-assign the labels: fslorient -setsformcode 1 T2tmp.nii
 Do the same for all files in your template folder (Ref: [SPM reorientation, see the 1st 2 mins](https://www.youtube.com/watch?v=J_aXCBKRc1k&t=371s)).
 You might also need to crop the template files to better fit the coverage of your EPI scans.
 The matlab function nii_clip.m in the NIfTI toolbox does a good jobon this.
 Two generic templates are included, one for rat whole brain (./lib/tmp/rat/) and one for mouse whole brain (./lib/tmp/mouse/).